ibm-cloud-docs/assistant/autolearn.md

 ## Learning from your data
 {: #autolearn-data}

 Observations are made of only your customers` choices to improve only your skills.
-The observed insights are not reused by IBM or shared in any way.
+These observations are not reused by IBM or shared in any way.

 This observed user choices data is separate from the log data for which metrics are displayed in the Analytics page.
-User conversation log data in all but Enterprise plan service instances is used by IBM for general service improvements.
+The observation data is also separate from the information that is collected in all but Enterprise plan service instances and used by IBM for general service improvements.
 You can opt out of such use by specifying an opt-out header in your `/message` API requests.
 For more information, see [Opting out of logging](/docs/assistant?topic=assistant-information-security#information-security-log-opt-out).

-You can limit how the service uses data in the following ways:
+You can limit how the service uses your data to improve your assistant in the following ways:

-- To prevent IBM from using your log data for general {{site.data.keyword.conversationshort}} service improvements, you must specify an opt-out header.
 - To prevent your own skill from applying what it learns by observing user choices to your skill, you must turn off the autolearning feature.
 - To prevent your skill from observing user choices, disconnect the live assistant from the skill.